Marohn-Group/mmodel/docs/tutorial_graph.rst

 a node object is a combination of:

 1. callable, function or function-like ("func")
-2. callable return variable names ("returns")
+2. callable return variable names ("return")
 3. callable parameter

 For linking the node object to the node, two methods are provided: